BladeDark/KAIDEE/README.md

 1. Create normal user: normal_atm@worldticket.net/atm1234 and currency is USD
 2. Create corporate user: corporate_atm@worldticet and currency is USD
 3. Setting limit infant in airline to be: 999
+4. Setting limit UMNR in airline to be: 999
-4. Setting Penalty on name change
+5. Setting Penalty on name change
-5. Setting penalty on rebook
+6. Setting penalty on rebook
-6. Setting KRP-CPH route with available flight at least 3 months (count from today)
+7. Setting KRP-CPH route with available flight at least 3 months (count from today)
-7. Setting CPH-KRP route with available flight at least 3 months (count from today)
+8. Setting CPH-KRP route with available flight at least 3 months (count from today)
-8. Setting KRP-RNN route with available flight at least 3 months (count from today)
+9. Setting KRP-RNN route with available flight at least 3 months (count from today)
-9. Setting RNN-KRP route with available flight at least 3 months (count from today)
+10. Setting RNN-KRP route with available flight at least 3 months (count from today)
-10. Setting package bundle at least 1
+11. Setting package bundle at least 1
-11. Setting normal package at least 1
+12. Setting normal package at least 1
-12. Setting extra at least 1
+13. Setting extra at least 1
+14. Setting enabled UMNR